BrunoSE/BrunoSE/README.md

 - 👋 Hi, I’m Bruno Stefoni originally from Chile 🇨🇱
-- 👀 I’m interested in Technology, Applied Statistics, Optimization
-- 🌱 I’m currently pursuing a Master's in Data Science
-- 📫 How to reach me: bruno.stefoni [at] nyu.edu or my [LinkedIn](https://www.linkedin.com/in/bruno-stefoni-escudero/)
+- 📫 Contact info: bruno.stefoni [at] nyu.edu or my [LinkedIn](https://www.linkedin.com/in/bruno-stefoni-escudero/)

 <!---
 BrunoSE/BrunoSE is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.